B3nnyL/dotfiles/README.md

 # Dotfiles

-My setup scripts and configuration files for OSX.
+Homemade setup scripts for OSX.

 ## How to